The UK has left the EU and as a result, the trading transition period ended at 11 p.m. on 31 December 2020.

 Organisations must ensure that current and future framework agreements (including those entered into before the legislation came into force) are compliant with GDPR.
 All relevant procurement documents must make reference to the new legislation.

 When using framework agreements, and if required, organisations should review each call-off to ensure all relevant procurement documents have been updated to reflect the new legislation.

-More detailed information on GDPR can be found in Additional Resources.
+More detailed information on DPR can be found in Additional Resources.

 You may choose to follow the standstill rules on a voluntary basis when awarding an above-threshold contract by mini-competition: in order to protect yourself from an ineffective order in the event of legal challenge

 SPPN 3/2017 provides detailed information in relation to Speculative Framework Agreements.
 There are a number of organisations claiming to offer legally-compliant framework agreements to Scottish contracting authorities.
 In some cases it is clear that these framework agreements have been awarded without prior consultation with those organisations and may have been established without any real understanding of the organisation's actual requirements.
 This may have significant legal and value for money implications for public bodies.
 For the purposes of this SPPN, these are referred to as speculative framework agreements.

 It is recommended that you treat claims that speculative framework agreements offer the prospect of “full procurement law compliance” with caution.
 Before using such a framework, a public body should consider very carefully what reassurance it offers it regarding both legal compliance and value for money.